Skip to content

 Smoke control and bonfires

-The council is responsible for controlling smoke and bonfires in Islington to improve air quality.
+We are responsible for controlling smoke and bonfires in Islington to improve air quality.

 Fires in your home

-To find out more about the impacts of burning visit the London Wood Burning Project website.
+To find out more about the impacts of burning, visit the London Wood Burning Project website.

-• use specific types of wood burning stoves or furnaces
+• use specific types of wood burning stoves or furnaces.

 Bonfires

-To report issues with bonfires during office hours you can also call our residential environmental health team on 020 7527 3083.
+To report bonfires during office hours, you can call us on 020 7527 3083.

 Was this information helpful?